trajafri/Pref/README.md

 ## `define`

-The `define` grammar can be used to define top-level contants and functions.
+The `define` grammar can be used to define top-level constants and functions.

 For top-level functions, `define` is used as follows: